Migration and migrant population statistics

 An analysis of the age structure of the population shows that, for the EU-27 as a whole, the foreign population was younger than the national population.
-The distribution by age of foreigners shows, compared with nationals, a greater proportion of relatively young working age adults.
+The distribution by age for foreigners shows, compared with that for nationals, a greater proportion of relatively young working age adults.
 In 2012, the median age of the national population in the EU-27 was 43 years, while the median age of foreigners living in the EU was 35 years.

 Acquisition of citizenship

 Acquisition of citizenship was up by 4.3 % in 2012

-The number of people acquiring the citizenship of an EU-27 Member State in 2011 was 782 200, corresponding to a 3.5 % decrease with respect to 2010.
-In 2010, more people had acquired the citizenship of an EU Member State than in any other year during the period from 2001 to 2011, and this was the first time that the total number rose above 0.8 million.
+The number of people acquiring the citizenship of an EU-27 Member State in 2012 was 817 000, corresponding to a 4.3 % increase with respect to 2011.
+In 2012, more people had acquired the citizenship of an EU Member State than in any other year during the period from 2002 to 2011.

 The United Kingdom had the highest number of persons acquiring citizenship in 2012, at 193 900 (or 24 % of the EU-27 total).
 The next highest levels of acquisition of citizenship were in Germany (114 600), France (96 100) and Spain (94 100).

 One indicator commonly used to measure the effect of national policies on citizenship is the ‘naturalisation rate’, defined as the ratio between the total number of citizenships granted and the stock of foreign residents in a country at the beginning of the year.
-The EU-27 Member State with the highest naturalisation rate in 2011 was Hungary (9.8 acquisitions per 100 foreign residents), followed at some distance by Poland (6.7), and then by Sweden, Malta and Portugal (with rates between 5.8 and 5.2 acquisitions per 100 foreign residents).
+The EU-27 Member State with the highest naturalisation rate in 2012 was Hungary (12.8 acquisitions per 100 foreign residents), followed at some distance by Sweden (7.8), and then Poland, Malta, Finland and Portugal (with rates between 6.6 and 5.0 acquisitions per 100 foreign residents).

 In Luxembourg and Hungary the majority of new citizenships granted were to citizens of another EU Member State.
 In the case of Luxembourg, Belgian and Portuguese citizens accounted for the largest shares, while in the case of Hungary those acquiring citizenship were almost exclusively Romanians (97 % of Hungarian citizenships granted to citizens of another EU Member State).